The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - These are adjustable blades and can move from #10 to #15 to #30 with a lever on the clipper body’s side.

-- They do arrive in two pieces, and you need to screw them in, which is relatively easy.
-Clippers of this type are typically handy enough to do some light body clipping and trimming.
+- They arrive in two pieces, and you need to screw them in, which is relatively easy.
+Clippers of this type are typically handy enough for light body clipping and trimming.

 Blade systems for trimmers.